waywardgeek/infnoise/README.md

 ![Board layout of Infinite Noise Multiplier](eagle/infnoise_brd.png?raw=true "Infinite Noise Multiplier")

+If you are interested in building this version of the Infinite Noise Multiplier, you may be interested in opening BOM.ods in the git repo above.
+It has all the Digikey and Mouser parts along with cost/1000 units.
+The total for all the parts, including boards from OSH Park, come to $4.97 each, in 1,000 unit quantities.
+However, that cost is dominated by USB related parts, particularly the FT240X chip, the USB connector, and the USB-stick enclosure.
+Just the components for the INM come out to $0.87.

-This is a faster version that uses a more expensive op-amp from TI:
+Here is a faster version that uses a more expensive op-amp from TI:

 ![Schematic of Infinite Noise Multiplier](infnoise_small/schematic.png?raw=true "Infinite Noise Multiplier")